cplemm/OnPremMCPServer/README.md

 2. Wait for the deployment process to complete.
 3. (You can also combine the provisioning & deployment steps above in a single go using ```azd up```).
+4. After deployment, you will have to manually set the container images for the Web Client and MCP Server in the Azure Portal:
+   - Go to the Azure Portal and navigate to the Container Apps Environment you have created.
+   - Select the Web Client app and go to the "Containers" tab.
+     - Select the container image  from the registry in the resource group that has 'webclient' in its name.
+     - Select the image tag that has been built by the `azd deploy` statement above.
+     - Save your changes as a new revision.
+   - Select the MCP Server app and go to the "Containers" tab.
+     - Select the container image  from the registry in the resource group that has 'mcpserver' in its name.
+     - Select the image tag that has been built by the `azd deploy` statement above.
+     - Save your changes as a new revision.

 ## Clean up